wilsonliaows/docs/connectors/freshdesk.md

 ![List of pre-built Freshdesk recipes](/assets/images/connectors/freshdesk/list-freshdesk-recipe.PNG) *List of pre-built Freshdesk recipes*

-2. Choose a desired Freshdesk recipe to use
+2. Choose a desired Freshdesk recipe to use.

 Click on the recipe.
 Thereafter, proceed to click on the "Use this recipe" button at the top-right corner as seen below.